palaviv/walkdir/README.txt

 Foundation in my priorities for open source contributions.

-The symlink handling bug reported in Issue #21 really should be fixed though, and that bug reports also shows that Issues #10 and #11 (regarding some missing tests) demonstrate the adage "if it's not tested, it's broken".
+The symlink handling bug reported in Issue #21 really should be fixed though, and that bug report also shows that Issues #10 and #11 (regarding some missing tests) demonstrate the adage "if it's not tested, it's broken".